 - Foreclosure and Repossession: A foreclosure (home) or repossession (auto) happens when the lender takes ownership of the property after missed payments.
 These stay on your credit report for 7 years.

 A good credit score will allow you to have better financial opportunities.
 It can mean the difference between a 2% and a 20% auto loan, which would equate to significant savings in interest fees.
-In order to improve your credit score, always follow the things that affect credit scores positively!
+In order to improve your credit score, always practice the habits that affect credit scores positively!

 These are some posts that can help you on the way to the 800 score club: